 This is an example of one of my blog posts before I edited it for SEO optimisation.

 • Get an editor.
 If you really suck at writing cohesive sentences and editing your own work, you can always hire an editor to do the work for you.
-Although if you are a blog content creator, I would highly suggest you learn this for yourself.
+Although if you are a content creator, I would highly suggest you learn this for yourself.

 • Make your content valuable.
 If your bounce rate is too high, as in readers are leaving within a few seconds, this will impact your ranking as the algorithm will perceive your content as lacking in value.